3 Important Tips for Properly Lighting Your Artwork

-Whether used for an elaborate display or as a soft and subtle highlight, lighting is meant to place your art at center stage.
+Whether used for an elaborate display or just a soft and subtle highlight, lighting is meant to place your art at center stage.
 With proper lighting techniques, your artwork can be admired safely and optimally for years to come.

-Lighting and Longevity
+1).
+Consider Lighting and Longevity

 The main concern in choosing the proper lighting is determining what conditions will best preserve the artwork.
 Aesthetic preferences should be a secondary consideration.

 Aggressive lighting choices can often cause heat and light damage, often resulting in permanent color distortion and brittleness.
 Follow these rules to ensure the longevity of your collection:

 - Avoid displaying artwork in direct sunlight.
 Ultraviolet light and infrared radiation can cause fading.

 - Don’t allow light to directly face artwork.
 This will protect your artwork against heat damage.

 - Avoid fluorescent lighting.
 It emits a high level of ultraviolet energy, which accelerates color fading and distorts the color of the artwork.